 Risks Specific to Abuse of Oxycodone and Aspirin Tablets

 Oxycodone and aspirin tablets are for oral use only.
 Abuse of oxycodone and aspirin tablets poses a risk of overdose and death.
-The risk is increased with concurrent use oxycodone and aspirin tablets with alcohol and other central nervous system depressants.
+The risk is increased with concurrent use oxycodone and aspirin tablets with alcohol and/or other CNS depressants.

 Parenteral drug abuse is commonly associated with transmission of infectious diseases such as hepatitis and HIV.